drone-plugins/drone-bintray/DOCS.md

 --------- | -----------
-username  | A Bintray username api_key | The API key associated with the username (obtain from Bintray settings) host | Optional host of the bintray server with scheme.
+username  | A Bintray username api_key | The API key associated with the username (obtain from Bintray settings) host | Optional host of the bintray api server with scheme.
 Example: https://bin.company.com branch | The GitHub branch of the commit.
 A non-empty value other than "master" causes the plugin to upload artifacts to test/branchname/target instead of just target debug | If true, causes the plugin to write additional output to stdout, including its invocation arguments and output curl command. insecure | Enable insecure connections